FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 latex temp.tex.

-The output file would be temp.dvi.On Gnu/Linux use a program like xdvi to view the output file.
+The output file would be temp.dvi.

 ..
 L14